trellix-enterprise/mvision-edr-activity-feed/README.md

 ## PARSING RULE IN CASE OF SIEM

 In case of a SIEM of type ESM, it's recommended to import the following parsing rule to ASP General Parser in order to see the event categorized as MVDER Suspicious Activity (Displayed in Events View with proper details instead of Unknown event): https://github.com/mcafee/mvision-edr-activity-feed/blob/feature/activity_feed_integration/RULE_MVISION_EDR_THREAT.xml

+### How to setup ESM for parsing MVISION EDR Threat events

+* Go to `Policy Editor`.
+On the menu bar go to `File`, `Import`, `Rules` and click on `Import Rules`.
+A pop-up windows will prompt.
+* Upload `RULE_MVISION_EDR_THREAT.xml` policy.
+* Go back to the `Policy Editor` window and filter the list to locate the rule uploaded on the previous step (i.e. using `Signature ID`).
+* Make sure the rule is enabled.

+### Create an alarm

+* Go to `Configuration`.
+On the system navigation tree, select the ESM, then click the `Properties`.
+* Add an alarm type `Internal Event Match`, having a `Field` type `Normalized ID` and the corresponding value.

 ## RUNNING THE EXAMPLES